 - Are already carrying the maximum number of units for the quarter and wish to register for an internship without incurring additional tuition charges.

-- Earned the maximum number of internship units allowed by their academic department.
+- Applied the maximum number of internship units allowed by their academic department.

-- Do not wish to pay tuition for internship unit, particularly during the summer.
+- Do not wish to pay tuition for an internship unit, particularly during the summer.

 - Have been awarded a School of Communication internship award are required to enroll in the 0-unit course.